|

 industry.

-and moved down to Smallbridge Hall.
-Sometime after 1988, the shop was purchased
+to Smallbridge Hall.
+Sometime after 1988, the shop was purchased as residential

 Unfortunately slaughtering soon came to an end with the introduction of